top of page

 Brandy

-• Heard about Grappa?
+• Have you heard about Grappa?
 It is prevalent in my homeland Croatia (called rakija), and that comes from grapes that were pressed once for the wine but includes everything, from stems, seeds, and skins, of course.

 • Aging: usually in oak casks, depending on the region, ranging from 2 to 50 and more years.